mapbender/mapbender-documentation/en/functions/search/search_router.rst

 Styling the Results
 -------------------

-By default the results are shown in the default-OpenLayers Style, orange for hits and blue fo selected objects.
+By default the results are shown in the default-OpenLayers Style, orange for hits and blue for selected objects.
 The OpenLayer default Styling looks like this:

 .. image:: ../../../figures/de/search_router_example_colour_orangeblue.png
      :scale: 80

-You can overwride this by handing over a styleMap-Configuration, which could look like this:
+You can overwrite this by handing over a styleMap-Configuration, which could look like this:

 .. code-block:: yaml